XavierBeheydt/docker-dolibarr/README.md

-# 🐳 Docker - Service Dolibarr
+# 🐳 Docker Compose - Dolibarr

 This repository helps to backup my services settings and how to use them.
 The service here is Dolibarr and it's my ERP CRM for my dev job.